 Climate downscaling—a computational technique that uses information at large scales to make projections at local scales—plays a key role in projecting future climate scenarios.
 IU Assistant Professor Ben Kravitz and his collaborators are building a range of climate scenarios for Indiana using climate projections provided by the Intergovernmental Panel on Climate Change (IPCC).

-The IPCC produces global climate predictions every five years based on hypothetical scenarios of human activity in the future.
+The IPCC produces global climate predictions about every five years based on hypothetical scenarios of human activity in the future.
 These projections play a key role in guiding countries around the world as they develop plans to mitigate and prepare for environmental change.
-Using IPCC data, Kieu’s team is focused on developing an efficient downscaling approach for Indiana that will account for applications essential to the well-being of the state, including health, hydrological, agriculture, clean energy, and other social impacts.
+Using IPCC data, Kravitz’s team is focused on developing an efficient downscaling approach for Indiana that will account for applications essential to the well-being of the state, including health, hydrological, agriculture, clean energy, and other social impacts.